Barcelona: Recent history

+In 1987, an ETA car bombing at Hipercor killed 21 people.

 In 1992, Barcelona hosted the Summer Olympics.
 The after-effects of this are credited with driving major changes in what had, up until then, been a largely industrial city.
 As part of the preparation for the games, industrial buildings along the sea-front were demolished and 2 mi of beach were created.
 New construction increased the road capacity of the city by 17%, the sewage handling capacity by 27% and the amount of new green areas and beaches by 78%.
 Between 1990 and 2004, the number of hotel rooms in the city doubled.
 Perhaps more importantly, the outside perception of the city was changed making, by 2012, Barcelona the 12th most popular city destination in the world and the 5th amongst European cities.